svalinn/DAGMC-viz/README.md

 ## Description

+### data_loading.py
-<span>1.</span> data_loading.py can be used to create a default interactive output in VisIt from an h5m geometry file and an h5m or vtk data file.
+This module can be used to create a default interactive output in VisIt from an h5m geometry file and an h5m or vtk data file.
 The following four interactive plot windows are displayed in a 2x2 grid.

       1. A cube with a clip through the first octant.
       2. XY plane slice through the centroid.